The 2026 Typhoon Display Team

 Ground Support System

-Information Communication Technology (ICT) Technicians play a pivotal role in setting up, operating, and maintaining the vital Ground Support System (GSS) essential for continued maintenance of the Typhoon aircraft away from its main operating base.
-This is achieved by empowering Mechanical, Avionic and Weapons trades with the ICT capability to diagnose the critical engineering data produced by the aircraft's advanced computer systems.
+Cyberspace Communications Technicians play a pivotal role in setting up, operating, and maintaining the vital Ground Support System (GSS) essential for continued maintenance of the Typhoon aircraft away from its main operating base.
+This is achieved by empowering Avionic, Mechanical and Weapons trades with the capability to diagnose the critical engineering data produced by the aircraft's advanced computer systems.

-The GSS Team may not always be seen at Air Shows but without their expertise, Sqn Ldr Shawyer, the Typhoon aircraft and the team would simply not be able to operate across the UK, Europe and Turkey in 2025.
+The GSS Team may not always be seen at Air Shows but without their expertise, Flt Lt Tom Nation, the Typhoon aircraft and the team would simply not be able to operate across the UK and Europe in 2026.